gabors-data-analysis/da-coding-rstats/lecture13-feature-engineering/README.md

 ## Learning outcomes
-After successfully completing [`feature_engineering.R`](https://github.com/gabors-data-analysis/da-coding-rstats/blob/main/lecture13-feature-engineering/raw_codes/feature_engineering.R), students should be able:
+PART I: after successfully completing [`feature_engineering_part_I.R`](https://github.com/gabors-data-analysis/da-coding-rstats/blob/main/lecture13-feature-engineering/raw_codes/feature_engineering_part_I.R), students should be able:

 - How to create a new variable from multiple already existing variables by calculating the mean or the sum
 - Create groups of a categorical variable